MingzhenShao/Installation/README.md

 exFAT works fine in Win and MacOS, for Ubuntu,
 `$ sudo apt install exfat-fuse exfat-utils` reboot to make it work.
 (In my case, without logout, the disk can be mount, but fail to write.)

+## Reproduce Keras in Tensorflow for 'Deep Image Homographt Estimation'
+When we turn the `Keras` model into normal tf Graph, with totally same parameters and setting, the Loss does NOT constringe.
+The prediction of our tf network is arrange in a very narrow range around 0 after thousands of training rounds, while the Keras model grows into a reasonable range(single digit)